 Once once this tab, you'll find a new toggle added to the available filters are the top.
 Enabling this toggle will filter the modules on the entire tab to only show data for leads that were either distributed to the dealer via email notification or to the dealer via a CRM that sends disposition data back to Aimbase.

-Lead View % by Dealer
+What does the Lead View % by Dealer section show?

 The first chart on the tab displays the lead view percentage for each dealer.
 Don't forget to place your cursor somewhere within the area contained in the green box below when viewing the report and scroll down to see more data.
 The graph will default to sorting the data to show the dealers with the highest view percentages.
 Sort the data by descending order to put the dealers who might need more help at the top of the list.

-Number of Leads Sent to Dealer CRM
+What does the Number of Leads Sent to Dealer CRM section show?

 On this module you'll be able to gain insight into how many of your brand's leads are being distributed to your dealers via a CRM integration.
 As in the example below, you'll see the total number of leads sent to dealer CRMs as well as a trend line representing the overall percentage of your leads this total represents.
 Make note, that while the counts in this chart represent leads sent to a CRM, these same leads may have also been distributed by other methods as well.